libretro/retroarch-assets/xmb/automatic/README.md

 ### Palette

- * Icons use 5% gray (#f2f2f2).
+ * Icons use white (#ffffff).
 If you've ever created Monochrome icons, this should feel very familiar.
+Before January 2018, it was 5% gray (#2f2f2) but it was changed to white for recoloring in code, like Ozone and Monochrome.
  * Use of gradients and translucency is prohibited.
 It's all about the outline.

 ### Layout